 - Dash of ground black pepper

-- Fill a Dutch oven or large saucepan 2-3" deep with oil for frying.
-Fix a candy thermometer to the edge (make sure it is in the oil but not touching the bottom of the pan) and set your heat to medium.
+- Fill a Dutch oven or heavy-bottomed saucepan 2-3" deep with oil for frying.
+Fix a frying thermometer to the edge (make sure it is in the oil but not touching the bottom of the pan) and set your heat to medium.
 Oil will need to reach 375F (190C) before you can begin frying, but this will take 10 minutes or so.

 - Meanwhile, prepare your breading mixture by whisking together flour, salt, pepper, paprika, cayenne pepper, and garlic powder.
 Set aside.